Building an SEO team can be overwhelming.

 I’m no stranger to websites.

 In fact, I’ve worked on hundreds, and in each case, the strategy for the SEO department is a little different.
+As is the SEO team structure.

 I’ve seen 15 SEOs in-house (yep, it was a really big website), and I’ve seen agencies that handle 50 medium-sized websites for a client.